AdobeDocs/experience-cloud.en/help/recommendations-in-a-website/introduction.md

 In a world where more alternatives are available than ever, it’s critical that you can identify the most relevant content for your customer at the point of interaction.

-### Adobe Target delivers recommendations for any use case or channel.
+### Adobe Target delivers recommendations for any use case or channel

 ![3](./images/image3.png)